Skip to content

 Responding to skin and eye irritation

 If someone gets laundry detergent in or around the eyes, there may be itching, burning, stinging, or irritation.
-Immediately rinse the affected skin or eye(s) with lukewarm water and get expert help from the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+Immediately rinse the affected skin or eye(s) with lukewarm water and use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 My child might have drunk laundry detergent.
 What should I do?

 If someone swallows laundry detergent, seek medical help right away.
-Do not make a person throw up unless told to do so by poison control or a health care provider.
-If you have a question about using laundry detergent safely, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+Do not make a person throw up unless told to do so by a poison specialist or a health care provider.
+If you have a question about using laundry detergent safely, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References